 I am not sure this will work, but do believe it will do no harm.
 Go to local craft store if you don't have one and get a gray kneadable eraser.
 Tear off a piece, work it until it's warm and stretchy, and press down on marks and lift,

 Or, use scotch tape and try the press and lift approach.
 I worked in an interior designers workshop once and we used the tape way for lifting black, greasy spots that inadvertently got on fabric.
-You'd be amazed.

 You might try wiping with a cloth dipped and wrung out in white vinegar.
 If your floors are urethaned, it's plastic, and these things should't hurt.
 If there is a residue after the first two methods, wipe with vinegar cloth if floor was urethaned (polyurethaned).

 Of course if regular varnish was used or shellac, do not use